 This output is better, we now have a reasonable error message.
 However, we also have a bunch of extra information we don’t want to give to our users.
-So perhaps using the technique we used in Listing 9-8 isn’t the best to use here; a call to panic! is more appropriate for a programming problem rather than a usage problem anyway, as we discussed in Chapter 9.
-Instead, we can use the other technique we learned about in that chapter: returning a Result that can indicate either success or an error.
+So perhaps using the technique we used in Listing 9-8 isn’t the best to use here; a call to panic! is more appropriate for a programming problem rather than a usage problem, as we discussed in Chapter 9.
+Instead, we can use the other technique you also learned about in Chapter 9: returning a Result that can indicate either success or an error.

 Returning a Result from new Instead of Calling panic!

-’ We can choose to instead return a Result value that will contain a Config instance in the successful case, and will describe the problem in the error case.
-When Config::new is communicating to main, we can use Rust’s way of signaling that there was a problem using the Result type.
-Then we can change main to convert an Err variant into a nicer error for our users, without the surrounding text about thread ‘main’ and RUST_BACKTRACE that a call to panic! causes.
+We can choose to instead return a Result value that will contain a Config instance in the successful case, and will describe the problem in the error case.
+When Config::new is communicating to main, we can use the Result type to signal that there was a problem.
+Then we can change main to convert an Err variant into a more practical error for our users, without the surrounding text about thread ‘main’ and RUST_BACKTRACE that a call to panic! causes.

-Listing 12-9 shows the changes to the return value of Config::new and the body of the function needed to return a Result:
+Listing 12-9 shows the changes you need to make to the return value of Config::new and the body of the function needed to return a Result:

 Filename: src/main.rs